 Adjusting the welcome email

-Important: You must adjust some of the notification email templates to avoid user confusion!
+We recommend you adjust some of the email notification templates to avoid user confusion.

 Whenever you invite staff into Small Improvements, they receive an email telling them about Small Improvements.
 This email also explains how to define their new password.
 But since they will use your SSO provider’s password instead, that email template needs to get changed.